kaaproject/kaa/Programming-guide/Key-platform-features/Common-Type-Library/index.md

 * TOC
 {:toc}

-The *Common Type Library (CTL)* is a repository of reusable data type schemas that can be referenced and reused as the user creates specific schema definitions for Kaa modules.
+The [Common type library (CTL)]({{root_url}}Glossary/#common-type-library-ctl) is a repository of data type schemas used for [endpoint profiling]({{root_url}}Glossary/#endpoint-profile).
+As more schema types and versions are created, they are recorded in the CTL for future use.

-The *Common Type (CT)* is a unit of CTL which represents set of *data type schema versions (CT schemas)*.
+[Common type (CT)]({{root_url}}Glossary/#common-type-ct) is a CTL unit representing a set of data type schema versions.
-This capability unifies management of all schemas in a Kaa server instance.
+Using CTL allows for consistent schema management within a [Kaa instance]({{root_url}}Glossary/#kaa-instance-kaa-deployment).

-# CT types definitions and FQNs
+# CT definitions and FQNs

-CT is identified by FQN (Fully Qualified Name).
+Every CT is identified by **Fully qualified name (FQN)**.
-FQN is combination of namespace and name attributes defined in root avro record of CT schema according to [Names in Avro  Schema Declaration](http://avro.apache.org/docs/current/spec.html#names).
+FQN is combination of namespace and name attributes defined in the root Avro record of a CT schema in compliance with [Apache Avro specification](http://avro.apache.org/docs/current/spec.html#names).
-Each CT contains set of CT schemas with the same FQN and different versions.
+Each CT contains a set of CT schemas with the same FQN and different versions.
+A CT schema ID is the combination of the schema FQN and version.
-CT schema is identified by FQN and version which is unique across the CT.
+Any CT schema ID is unique across the CT.
-CT schema becomes unmodifiable after creation and only can be deleted.
+After a CT schema is created, it becomes unmodifiable and can only be deleted.

 # CT schema versioning and dependencies

-The version must be explicitly defined in the CT schema as shown below.
+A CT schema version must be explicitly defined in the CT schema as shown below.
-An attempt to load a CT schema with no version will result in an error.
-Similarly, an attempt to load CT schema with the already used version will result in an error.

 ```json
 {